LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/dashboard.md

 ## Search

-The search bar will limit data to only its results across all dashboards and views of Intent Analyzer.
+The search bar will limit data to only its results across all dashboards and views of LivePerson's Intent Analyzer.

 You are able to search for keywords in messages or metadata like conversation IDs.